spiral/docs/docs/en/overview/contributing.md

 ### Keep it simple

-One more thing to keep in mind when contributing to the Spiral Framework is to try and keep your code as simple and straightforward as possible.
+One more thing to keep in mind when contributing to Spiral is to try and keep your code as simple and straightforward as possible.
 The maintainers prefer solutions that are easy to understand and implement over ones that are overly complex.
 So, when making a pull request, try to think of the simplest way to solve the problem at hand and present it that way.
 It will help your pull request to get accepted faster.